LeopoldWuhanZhou/Basic-Training-of-Electronics-System/README.md

 # Basic Training of Electronics System

-These are some labs of Basic Training of Electronics System, Peking University 2025 Spring.
+These are some labs of Basic Training of Electronics System by Xiaoji Zhou, Peking University 2025 Spring.

 Thanks to [Beibei Deng](https://github.com/Aries-Deng) for great help.